jengmicah/wcache/README.md

 });
 ```

-The cache itself can be modified with the following functions:
+The cache itself can be accessed and modified with the following functions:

 ```js
 cache.get(key);                      // returns parsed data stored under key